 - Its renewable: the sun won’t be running out any time soon and they even work on cloudy days, so you should have plenty of free electricity all year round.
 Add a battery storage device to save your electricity produced and use it for the evening too.
 It will cut your carbon footprint as a bonus too.

 - Efficient all year: they can produce energy all year, not just when the sun shines most.

 Are there disadvantages?

 Yes, there can be some, the main one being cost.
-There is initially a high cost to installing them, this has decreased over the years and will continue to do so.
+There is initially a high cost to installing them, although this has decreased a lot over the years and will continue to do so.
 They have become cheaper and easier to manufacture meaning the cost of purchasing them has significantly lowered.
 Also, the savings you make on energy bills will in the end outweigh this initial cost.

 The next thing to consider is dependence on sunlight.
 They are most effective in bright sunlight; however, they do work on cloudy days.
 They cannot work during the night so some power from the grid will need to be used during certain times.
 The best way to maximise their efficiency is by using a battery to store power ready to use during the evening.